 Always update your operating system and browser to the latest version.
 This will help you to prevent any security breaches on the web or system.

-Use private mode of the modern browsers when accessing net from shared computers.
-It won’t save your data and will clear everything including browsing history, cookies as soon as you exiting the browser.
+Use the private or incognito mode of modern browsers when browsing from shared computers.
+It won’t save your data and will clear everything including browsing history, cookies as soon as you exit the browser.

-If using normal mode, don’t save your password in public computers and finally, spend time to delete your all activities from the system.
+If using normal mode, don’t save your password on public computers and finally, spend time to delete your all activities from the system.

-LogDog is an excellent security solution if you are browsing from mobile.
+LogDog is an excellent security solution if you are browsing on mobile.

 We took all sufficient precautions to secure our Google account.
 Still then, we shouldn’t gamble with our precious online identity.

-Feel free to take backup of your Gmail account.
-It is essential to regain your account access, if something unexpected happened in future.
+Feel free to take a backup of your Gmail account.
+It is essential to regain your account access if something unexpected happened in the future.